 Where lots are proposed to include Natural Areas, the Committee of Adjustment shall be satisfied, following consultation with other commenting agencies and approval authorities, that the development can occur on lands already designated or zoned, or on portions of the lots which can be re-designated and/or re-zoned for the intended purposes.
-The impacts on the features identified on Schedules B1, to B4 B2 and B3 must be minimal and acceptable, and/or adequately mitigated, and/or balanced by appropriate compensatory measures undertaken elsewhere on the same lot be in accordance with policies in Section 6A.1 of this Plan.
+The impacts on the features identified on Schedules B1 to B4 must be in accordance with policies in Section 6A.1 of this Plan.